About this course

 An insight into teaching on your course

-For full-time students, scheduled teaching and learning activities will usually take place on two days per week.
+For part-time students scheduled teaching and learning activities will usually be limited to one day per week.

 The programme is designed to develop your knowledge and practical skills for applying positive psychology principles in different settings.
 Teaching takes place in small groups and is supported by strong online support through LJMUs virtual learning environment.